 Ediana credits The Rose with her life today.
 "Because of The Rose I am alive!
 You gave me life, you gave me hope, and because of you I can dream, and I have a future.”

 "Because of The Rose, I am alive!
 You gave me life, you gave me hope, and because of you I can dream, and I have a future.”

 Not giving up on the newly uninsured patient

 We all know a person who has been diagnosed with breast cancer and whose world has been completely turned upside down – impacting family, friends, and the local community in which they live.
 As if a breast cancer diagnosis weren't bad enough in and of itself, imagine being diagnosed without any health insurance.
 Unfortunately, this is the current reality for many Texans during the COVID-19 pandemic.

 According to the USA Families July 2020 report, "The COVID-19 Pandemic and Resulting Economic Crash Have Caused the Greatest Health Insurance Losses in American History", the increase in the number of uninsured adults, which resulted from the economic downturn just during the short period from February to May 2020, was 39% larger than any annual increase ever recorded.

 Consider the facts.
 Prior to the outbreak of COVID-19, one in three working adults in Texas did not have health insurance.
 A staggering 3.2 million Texans have applied for unemployment since March.
 An estimated 1.6 million Texans no longer have health insurance.
-Texas ranks Number 2 among states with the highest number of newly uninsured people.
+Texas ranks number two among states with the highest number of newly uninsured people.

 The Rose recently served a patient, Lisa, who was laid off from her job due to the current pandemic.
 She was accustomed to having health insurance.
 It was time for Lisa’s annual mammogram and The Rose was the only resource available to her.
 Not only did she receive no-cost breast health care, but she also said that everyone at The Rose was very kind and offered the best customer service.